Cylinder (engine)

-In a reciprocating engine, the cylinder is the space in which a piston travels.
+In an engine, the cylinder is the space in which a piston travels.

 The inner surface of the cylinder is formed from either a thin metallic liner (also called "sleeve") or a surface coating applied to the engine block.
 A piston is seated inside each cylinder by several metal piston rings, which also provide seals for compression and the lubricating oil.
 The piston rings do not actually touch the cylinder walls, instead they ride on a thin layer of lubricating oil.

 Steam engines

 The cylinder in a steam engine is made pressure-tight with end covers and a piston; a valve distributes the steam to the ends of the cylinder.
 Cylinders were cast in cast iron and later in steel.
 The cylinder casting can include other features such as valve ports and mounting feet.

 Internal combustion engines

-The cylinder is the space through which the piston travels, propelled to the energy generated from the combustion of the air/fuel mixture in the combustion chamber.
+The cylinder is the space through which the piston travels, propelled by the energy generated from the combustion of the air/fuel mixture in the combustion chamber.

 In an air-cooled engine, the walls of the cylinders are exposed to the airflow, to provide the primary method of cooling to the engine.
 Most air-cooled engines have cooling fins on the cylinders and each cylinder has a separate case in order to maximise the surface area available for cooling.
 In engines where the cylinders are removable from the engine block, a removable single cylinder is called a jug.

 For motorcycle engines, a "reverse cylinder engine" is where the intake ports are on the front side of each cylinder, and the exhaust ports are on the rear side of each cylinder.